 Thank you for attending our Spring Luncheon & Breakfast

-Thank you to all our guests who came out this week to support public education at the Spring for Learning Luncheon and Breakfast!
-You helped us raise over $225,000!
+Thank you to all our guests who came out this spring to support public education at the Spring for Learning Luncheon and Breakfast!
+You helped us raise over $230,000!
 Speakers included Superintendent Dr. Traci Pierce, students, teachers, and program leads from the Lake Washington School district.